RyanCopley/sdd-test/root/simple-todo.md

 ## Requirements
 - Web application accessible via browser
 - Simple, clean interface - no login required
+- Is just an HTML file, no backend server.
+- Just a single file output. (index.html)
-- Data should persist between sessions
+- Data should persist between sessions using localstorage
 - Should work on desktop browsers
 - Fast and responsive

-## Technical Preferences
-- Use Node.js for the backend
-- Simple database (SQLite is fine)
-- Modern but simple frontend (no framework needed)
-- RESTful API design
-- Standard HTTP port

-#include shared/basic-validation.md